Seikilos/FAQs/UWP/Readme.md

 The issue is located in UWP apps' `XamlTypeInfo.g.cs` file.
 When an UWP library uses anything from ESRI, whether it will work or not, currently depends on the name of the library.
 If the name of the library starts with a letter that comes before E it will fail, everything post E will work.
 UWP generates the `XamlTypeInfo.g.cs` by name.

+This only happens if Esri.Runtime _and_ Toolkit have been referenced.

 Failing example, because Assembly namespace starts with `Abar`

 ```cs